NicholasCote/HPC-Docs-ncote/docs/compute-systems/cirrus/users/agile.md

 ## What is Agile Project Management?

-At a high level Agile is a framework that focuses on interaction, collaboration, and visibility in order to predictably deliver working product that meets all customer requirements.
+At a high level Agile is a framework that focuses on interaction, collaboration, and visibility in order to predictably deliver a working product that meets all customer requirements.

 ## What is Waterfall?